DigitalGlobe/gbdxtools/docs/catalog_search.rst

-Catalog Searches
+Catalog Service
 ==========

 Catalog Search Overview
 -----------------------

-The catalog can be searched various ways, generally like this:
+The catalog can be searched various ways.
+The general pattern is:

 .. code-block:: python

    results = gbdx.catalog.search( ... args ... )

-The results will be a list of items, each of which contains quite a lot of metadata and looks something like this:
+Running a search returns a list of metadata items.
+An example of item metadata is:

 .. code-block:: json